philmander/versatile/content/pages/work.md

-I worked in the heart of Backbase's R&D department working as the frontend architect and a tech lead on the latest major version of its Customer Experience Platform; an enterprise presentation layer for banking and finanical services.
+I worked in the heart of Backbase's R&D department working as the frontend architect and a tech lead on the latest major version of its Customer Experience Platform; an enterprise presentation layer for banking and financial services.

-This was a "vanilla js" project intended to support developing and rendering "widgets": mini-apps, units of functionality which may be built using any framework and run alongise each other on the same page.
+This was a "vanilla js" project intended to support developing and rendering "widgets": mini-apps, units of functionality which may be built using any framework and run along side each other on the same page.

 My work at Backbase also included mobile architecture and Angular development.